Jazzzy/NeoPurple_D.E.M.O_RELEASES/README.md

 This second camera is a perspective camera that only sees this quad and It's output is rendered onto the screen.
 When doing this what we achieve is that the whole game works at low resolution and that all of the sprites and movements and all that are made in units that are equal to a pixel.
 This way we have a feel similar to old low-res games and TVs because we don't have sub-pixel movements.
 The sprites all have now one pixel per unit and don't need any scaling, everything looks exactly how it was drawn.

-This setup also allows our game to run on any sort of resolution without altering the real in-game resolution because the second "high-res" camera can render in any resolution we want it to, it will be always looking to the quad that shows the game in it's real resolucion.
+This setup also allows our game to run on any sort of resolution without altering the real in-game resolution because the second "high-res" camera can render in any resolution we want it to, it will be always looking to the quad that shows the game in its real resolucion.

 ### 3.2.- CRT Shaders